 March 25, 1980 - Mill River Pond disappears shortly after noon when the dam holding back its waters for 30 years bursts.
 The pond near Deer Hill Drive and Route 35, South Salem Road, had swelled from recent heavy rains.
-The dam is in Lewisboro, giving local authorities little control over its future, and the pond is never restored.
+The dam is in Lewisboro, giving local authorities little control over its future, and the pond took years to get restored.